GIS4WRF/gis4wrf/README.md

 ### Reference list

-The full citation of GIS4WRF using the American Meterological Society (AMS) style can be found below.
+The full citation of GIS4WRF using the American Meteorological Society (AMS) style can be found below.
 Please adapt using your chosen style.

 ```
 Meyer, D., and M. Riechert 2018a.
 GIS4WRF: an integrated open source QGIS toolkit for the Advanced